The School of Creatology

 - schools that foster academic cultures over creative cultures, and

-- school systems that are now found to reduce (even “kill”) our creativity.
+- school systems that are found to reduce (even “kill”) our creativity.

 and our children’s creative capacities, and